Elliot Wilson

-Elliot James Wilson (born 10 November 1979) is an English cricketer, born in Hertford.
+Elliot James Wilson (born 10 November 1979) is an English cricketer, born in [Merthyr Tydfil, Wales].
+He represented his country in 1995 playing for the Welsh Schoolboys and then the Wales Amateur XI on five occasions in 2000.
 He has played three List A games, all in the C&G Trophy: one for Warwickshire Cricket Board in 2002, and two for Lincolnshire in 2003 and 2004.
 His only wicket at this level was that of Glamorgan's Matthew Maynard in 2004.
+A cherished moment capturing his boyhood hero.